Heavy snow, flooding and severe weather to affect eastern half of U.S.

 Heavy rain and flooding

-Flood watches are already up in eastern Illinois, most if Indiana, a few counties in southern Michigan and northwest Ohio and east of Lake Erie in western New York State.
+Flood watches are already up in eastern Illinois, most of Indiana, a few counties in southern Michigan and northwestern Ohio and east of Lake Erie in western New York State.
 Additional watches may be issued.
-Moisture will train, or continuously ride along, a stalled warm front as the system makes its cross-country journey beginning Wednesday night, with a broad swath of 1 to 1.75 inches likely.
-A few spots may close in on 2.5 to 3 inches.
+Moisture will train, or continuously ride along, a stalled warm front as the system makes its cross-country journey beginning Wednesday night.
+A broad swath of 1 to 1.75 inches is likely, and a few spots may close in on 2.5 to 3 inches.

-Indianapolis, Toledo and Buffalo could all see instances of flooding with near two inches expected to fall.
+Indianapolis, Toledo and Buffalo could all see instances of flooding, with nearly 2 inches expected to fall.

 “Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations,” wrote the Weather Service.
 “Frozen ground, ice jams, and additional snow pack melt will help lead to increased runoff leading to minor to moderate river flooding.”

-Elsewhere, the East Coast will probably see a general 0.4 to 0.75 inches of rain, like in Washington D.C., Baltimore, Philadelphia and New York City.
+Elsewhere, the East Coast will probably see a general 0.4 to 0.75 inches of rain, such as in Washington, D.C., Baltimore, Philadelphia and New York City.
 Amounts should be similar in Boston.

 Snow and winter weather

-Moisture wrapping around the low pressure center will deposit a strip of moderate to heavy snowfall, with millions in line for plowable snows.
+Moisture wrapping around the low-pressure center will deposit a strip of moderate to heavy snowfall, with millions in line for plowable snows.
 The band of heaviest snow may be only 100 or 150 miles wide, meaning there will be a steep gradient, or change with distance, in totals on either side of the band.

-A few flurries or pockets of freezing rain are possible in southeast Iowa, southern Wisconsin, the Chicago area and parts of Michigan in the predawn hours Thursday morning, but the bulk of the snow will be materializing in the Oklahoma Panhandle and central Kansas.
-From there the snow will increase in coverage and intensity, expanding northeast through the Kansas City area, northwestern Missouri well north of Interstate 44, southeast Iowa, northern Illinois, southern Wisconsin and the northern two thirds of Michigan.
-It’ll last through Thursday evening in northeast zones.
+A few flurries or pockets of freezing rain are possible in southeastern Iowa, southern Wisconsin, the Chicago area and parts of Michigan in the predawn hours Thursday morning, but the bulk of the snow will be materializing in the Oklahoma Panhandle and central Kansas.
+From there, the snow will increase in coverage and intensity, expanding northeast through the Kansas City area, northwestern Missouri well north of Interstate 44, southeastern Iowa, northern Illinois, southern Wisconsin and the northern two-thirds of Michigan.
+It will last through Thursday evening in northeast zones.

 There could be some icing between the heavy snow zone and where ordinary rainfall brings flooding.

-At this point, the best we can do forecast-wise is identify a large zone set to receive a 4 to 8 inch snowfall.
-It includes northern Oklahoma, much of eastern and southeast Kansas, the Kansas City area, southeast Iowa, northern Illinois around Davenport, Peoria and Chicago and the majority of Michigan, especially north and west of Detroit.
-Lansing, Flint and Grand Rapids appear primed for heavy accumulation.
+At this point, the best we can do forecast-wise is identify a large zone set to receive a 4-to-8-inch snowfall.
+It includes northern Oklahoma, much of eastern and southeastern Kansas, the Kansas City area, southeastern Iowa, northern Illinois around Davenport, Peoria and Chicago, and the majority of Michigan, especially north and west of Detroit.
+Lansing, Flint and Grand Rapids, Mich., appear primed for heavy accumulation.

-Within that zone there will likely be some totals in the 8 to 16 inch range.
-Weather model “ensembles,” or large groups of simulations, are highlighting a decent shot someone winds up with more than a foot, but confidence is low in who.
+Within that zone, there will likely be some totals in the 8-to-16-inch range.
+Weather model “ensembles,” or large groups of simulations, are highlighting a decent shot that someplace winds up with more than a foot, but confidence is low in precisely where.

 Temperatures will crash as the snow departs Thursday night, with Chicago waking up near zero degrees and the Twin Cities in the negative double-digits.